 In summary, deficits in attention control, particularly of auditory attention, a subtle anomaly in central auditory processing, and hyperactivity and impulsivity seem to contribute to a predisposition for stuttering.

 Deficits in the control of auditory attention and in auditory gating may possibly be two sides of the same coin: Auditory gating inhibits the processing of redundant acoustic information (simply said: of noise), thus it is the basic process of the control of auditory attention.
 If this basic process does not work well, the person must compensate for the deficit on a higher, volitionally influenceable level of control.
-The relationship may be as follows: A less effective auditory gating frequently results in an overload of the auditory processing system.
-Consequently, affected children early get into the habit of averting attention from the auditory channel to prevent the overload.
-Their attention is directed to the auditory channel only when they are actively listening, but in all other situations, e.g., while speaking, attention is detracted from hearing (read more).
+The relationship may be as follows: Less effective auditory gating results in frequent acoustic overstimulation.
+Consequently, affected children early get into the habit of turning attention away from the auditory channel to prevent overstimulation.
+Their attention is directed to the auditory channel only when they are actively listening, but in all other situations, e.g., while speaking, attention is turned away from hearing (read more).

 Figure 12: Factors contributing to a predisposition for stuttering, and factors that influence the frequency and severity of symptoms (the cycle has been rotated here, compared to Fig. 9, only for reasons of depiction).
 Note that the main interface between the vicious cycle and all influencing factors is the misallocation of attention.